JSQLParser/JSqlParser/README.md

 * Modifications before GitHubs release tagging are listed in the [Older Releases](https://github.com/JSQLParser/JSqlParser/wiki/Older-Releases) page.

-## BUILDING from the sources
+## Building from the sources

 As the project is a Maven project, building is rather simple by running:

-	mvn package
+	`mvn package`

+The project requires the following to build:
+- Maven
+- JDK 1.7 or later.
+The jar will target JDK 1.6, but the version of the maven-compiler-plugin that JsqlParser uses requires JDK 1.7+

 This will produce the jsqlparser-VERSION.jar file in the target/ directory.